-It was still a warm sunlit day when the council of seven convened and agreed, to the delight and the cheer of Kasille, to a singular purpose at last.
-The great schism was over–and the great cloud of darkness that hung over those of the age was lifted– in the hopes of a united destiny once more.
+To the delight and the cheer of Kasille, the great schism of The Seven was over, all agreed to a singular purpose at last.
+The great cloud of darkness that hung over those of the age was lifted– in the hopes of a united destiny once more.

-The seven lords would then secure the souls, the very essence of Kasille’s power and purpose against the great foe, Ket.
-The twelve guardians, with their united mission, would secure the six, and the six would secure the highest among them, The Great Mother.
+The seven lords, now agreed in full, would secure the souls, the very essence of Kasille’s power and purpose against the great foe, Ket.
+Thus united, the twelve guardians, with their united mission, would secure the six lords, and the six would secure the highest among them, The Great Mother.
 Through the darkening, in the light of their own making, would they make the greatest of journeys.
+In seven arks, they would walk The Path of Light through the darkening, together.
 She, The Great Mother, would be their guide, and in her divine compassion would they be as one.
-As the light is to a flame, was Kasille now to the seven great lords.
+As the light was to a flame, was Kasille now to the seven great lords.

 For another journey was beginning, where and when theirs would end–the elsewhere, the elsewhen.